Rene Girard's love seeks to save Nietzsche from himself

 This essay René Girard: The Last Nietzschean brings tears to my eyes while reading, not so much for the content, but because of a private hypothesis I developed while independently thinking about René Girard and Nietzsche.
 This essay explores that relationship in enough detail to confirm the theory.

 Rene Girard spent a lot of time, an enormous amount of time, thinking and writing about Nietzsche.
-And he did it because Nietzsche came so close to the truth which Girard eventually discovered (scapegoat theory).
-His relationship with Neitzsche on the surface looks like complete polarized opposition.
+And he did it because Nietzsche came so close to the truth which Girard eventually discovered (the scapegoat mechanism).
+His relationship with Neitzsche on the surface looks like completely polarized opposition, and this is how many interpret it.
 But it is not.
 Girard is like a son who loves his father even though his father is a criminal who has been a bad model for him, giving him a wretched inheritance which must be overcome, not enjoyed.
 Nevertheless, the son still loves his father, and in his mind salvages his father from his own weaknesses.
+He's able to be honest about his father's character flaws but also to love him regardless.

 Add a comment